Cleric-K/FlySkyRxFirmwareRssiMod/README.md

 ## How to use

+> Montis has written a detailed flashing guide.
+You can find it [here](http://www.multirotorguide.com/guide/flysky-receivers-rssi-mod-alternative-firmware/).

 You can either build the images yourself or use the prebuilt ones in the [build](build) directory.

 The prebuilt images have two versions each - one which injects the Signal Strength into channel 14 and one for channel 8.